AdolfCarr/Doggy-Analysis_15feb2023/secondActivity.md

 <br>

-***The following image shows a combination of the command AWK, Grep and Sed in execution on the CLI on Debian***
+***The following image shows a combination of the command AWK and Grep in execution on the CLI on Debian***

 ![AWK-grep-sed commands](AWK_and_grep_commands_combined.png)